daniel5151/clicky/README.md

 ## Quickstart

+As mentioned in the header, **this project is not ready for general use yet!** This quickstart guide is aimed at _developers_.

 `clicky` is primarily developed and tested on Linux, though it is being written with cross-platform support in mind.
 At some point, I do intend to set up a CI to ensure `clicky` compiles on Windows/macOS, but until that point, please file an issue if `clicky` doesn't compile on your system.

 _Note:_ All scripts and snippets below assume you're running a Unix-like environment.
-If you're on Windows, I recommend using WSL to create/manipulate iPod disk images.
+If you're on Windows, I recommend using WSL to run the various scripts mentioned below.

 ### Building `clicky`